bounswe/bounswe2019group2/deliverables/user_manual.md

 ## Profile

+A Guest User do not have a Profile page.
+She or he can only view another user's Profile page if it is public account.
-Logged in users can see their profiles.
-In profile page one can see her/his informations(followers, following numbers, username, etc.) , portfolios, and notifications.
+In profile page one can see her/his information(username, follower and following numbers, etc.), portfolios, success rate and notifications.
 To edit user profile edit button should be used.
+A Basic User can be Trader User using edit, he or she should give a valid IBAN and verify by e-mail.
+A button is used to switch the profile between public and private mode.

-A Guest User can see other users' profile in case their profile is public.
-To see a private profile, one should login and then send a follow request to this user by clicking follow button.
+If the profile is private, then profile is not visible by one who is not follower of the account.
+To follow a private profile, one should send a request and pending requests are listed in private profile mode.

 ## Trading Equipment and Parities
+In home page, many parities are presented.

+Each Trading Equipment and each Parity has their own page.

+In a Trading Equipment's page, one can see related parities, comments and make comment about the equipment.

+In a Parity's page, one can see the graphics with daily, monthly, yearly, MA50, MA100, MA200 labels.

+First three graphics are conversion ratio changes depending close values in corresponding time scales and the last three graphics are Moving Averages for last 50, 100 and 200 days for this parity.
+One can make prediction about the parity conversion ratio increase or decrease for the day.

 ## Portfolio: How to follow Equipment and Parities
+A Portfolio is used to follow a set of parities.
+One might need to follow different sets of parities for different financial strategies.
+For this purpose, a Basic or Trader User can create his/her own portfolio with a given name, add-drop parities, follow another user's portfolio.

+In Portfolio tab, "My Portfolios" and "Followed Portfolios" are presented.
+One can also simply use Profile page to edit his or her own portfolios.

 ## Social Interactions with Other Users

 ## Economic Events